About Shoe Lasts

 Shape, Fit, Performance, and Style

 The last determines the shape, fit, performance, ergonomics, and style of a shoe.
-There are many different types of shoe lasts.
-Shoe lasts can be injection molded plastic, carved wood, or cast from aluminum.
-The shoe last is the starting point of making any shoe design.
+There are many different types of lasts.
+Lasts can be injection molded plastic, carved wood, or cast from aluminum.
+The last is the starting point of making any shoe design.
 The last is what makes a shoe suitable for playing basketball, climbing mountains, or strutting down the runway.

-Parts of a Shoe Last – Shoe Last Diagram
+Parts of a Last – Shoe Last Diagram

 Last Bottom Length: Measured on the bottom of the last.
 A flexible tape pressed to the surface.